- Need: Rural school children lack proper healthcare resources within the school setting.

 Health-e-Schools was created by the Center for Rural Health Innovation (CRHI) to enhance the way healthcare is delivered to students in rural schools in western North Carolina.
 Healthcare professional shortages pose many challenges for parents and their children.
 Often, parents are forced to miss multiple hours of work to drive their child to a healthcare facility for a basic examination or consultation when answers could have been given much more efficiently by staying in the school setting.
 Students also miss more school as a result of the long commute and time taken to receive health services.
 Many rural children do not receive adequate care due to time or money constraints.

 Health-e-Schools was created in 2011 to address these efficiency, financial, and transportation concerns.
 A 2005 University of Rochester study on inner-city childcare centers found a 63% decrease in illness-related absences through the use of telehealth.
-Furthermore, another University of Rochester study found that 28% of pediatric emergency department visits could have been avoided with the utilization of telehealth.
 This concept of using telehealth to treat students was extended to the rural school setting through Health-e-Schools.

 This video portrays the role Health-e-Schools takes in helping children get healthcare just steps away from their classroom: